pfizer-opensource/scikit-digital-health/docs/index.rst

-..
-PfyMU documentation master file, created by sphinx-quickstart on Tue Oct  6 14:50:59 2020.
+.. _skimu documentation master file, created by sphinx-quickstart on Tue Oct  6 14:50:59 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.